furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 (defn find-by-username-or-id [username-or-id]
   (store/find-by-username-or-id username-or-id))
 ```
-`profile` uses `find-by-username-or-id` function from `user` component.
+`profile` uses `find-by-username-or-id` function from the `user` component.
 This is how different components talk to each other within the workspace.
 It's only possible to call component functions via their `interface.clj`.

 In the code example above, we can see that the interface functions redirect each function call to an actual implementation inside the component.